paulstatezny/book-notes/work_rules_laszlo_bock.md

 # The Book

 *Title:* Work Rules!

-*Subtitle:* Insights from Google that will transform how you live and lead *Author:* Laszlo Bock
+*Subtitle:* Insights from Google that will transform how you live and lead

+*Author:* Laszlo Bock

+## Chapter 1: Becoming a Founder

+Larry and Sergey both went to Montessori schools.
+Marissa Mayer said this is key to understanding Google.